Table of Contents

 When the fetal membranes are ruptured, the head of the baby is further pushed downwards causing stretching and irritation of the cervix.
-This results in transmission of signals from cervix to the uterus either by the nerve reflexes or through direct myogenic transmission of signals.
+This results in the transmission of signals from the cervix to the uterus, either by the nerve reflexes or through the direct myogenic transmission of signals.

 Initiation of Labor

 The weak and rhythmical contractions of the uterus that occur throughout the pregnancy are called Braxton-Hicks contractions.
-However, at the end of pregnancy these uterine contractions become stronger in amplitude and frequency and result in the dilatation of cervix, which forces the baby out of the birth canal.
+However, at the end of pregnancy, these uterine contractions become stronger in amplitude and frequency and result in the dilatation of the cervix, which forces the baby out of the birth canal.

-The process of labor has been explained on the basis of positive feedback mechanism.
+The process of labor has been explained on the basis of a positive feedback mechanism.

-- Another important event occurring during this process of cervical stretching is the signal transmission from the cervix to the hypothalamus, which results in production of oxytocin hormone.
-This oxytocin hormone causes a stronger uterine contraction than the previous one.
-So every succeeding uterine contraction is stronger than the preceding one.
+Another important event occurring during this process of cervical stretching is the signal transmission from the cervix to the hypothalamus, which results in the production of oxytocin hormone.
+This oxytocin hormone causes a stronger uterine contraction than the previous one, so every succeeding uterine contraction is stronger than the preceding one.

 The pain signals from the uterus and the birth canal travel through the spinal cord to give signals to the abdominal muscles.
-These muscles contract forcefully, further aiding the passage of fetus through the birth canal.
-The combined force of contraction of abdominal muscles and the uterus pushing the baby through the birth canal is around 25 pounds.
+These muscles contract forcefully, further aiding the passage of the fetus through the birth canal.
+The combined force of the contraction of the abdominal muscles and the uterus pushing the baby through the birth canal is around 25 pounds.

-- In the early part of labor, the frequency of uterine contractions is low occurring after every 30 minutes, but as the labor progresses these contractions become stronger and may recur after every 5 minutes.
-These intermittent, rhythmic contractions of the uterus are of utmost importance as they prevent the blockage of blood flow to the fetus which may result into fetal death.
+In the early part of labor, the frequency of uterine contractions is low, occurring after every 30 minutes, but, as the labor progresses, these contractions become stronger and may recur after every 5 minutes.
+These intermittent, rhythmic contractions of the uterus are of utmost importance as they prevent the blockage of blood flow to the fetus which may result in fetal death.
 Abusive use of oxytocin may cause uterine spasm resulting in fetal death.

-- First stage is the start of labor till full dilatation of the cervix (10cm), which is approximately equal to the size of fetal head.
+- The first stage is the start of labor until full dilatation of the cervix (10cm), which is approximately equal to the size of the fetal head.
 This is the longest stage of labor prolonging up to 22-24 hours.

-- Second stage is from the dilatation of the cervix till expulsion of the fetus.
+- The second stage is from the dilatation of the cervix until the expulsion of the fetus.
 This is the shortest phase of labor and is sometimes as short as one minute.

-- Third stage is when the placenta is separated from the uterus and is expelled out.
+- The third stage is when the placenta is separated from the uterus and is expelled out.
 This may take up to 45 minutes.
 The positive feedback mechanism is illustrated in the diagram beside.

-- Oxygenated blood and other nutrients travel through placenta into the umbilical vein.
-The exchange of gases occur at this level.
+Oxygenated blood and other nutrients travel through the placenta into the umbilical vein.
+The exchange of gasses occurs at this level.

-- The remaining blood which enters the pulmonary artery re-enters aorta through a connection between the two called ductus arteriosus.
+The remaining blood, which enters the pulmonary artery, re-enters the aorta through a connection between the two called ductus arteriosus.
 It shunts blood away from the lungs.

 Mixed blood after supplying the head and the body travels back to the placenta via umbilical arteries.
 It then enters the maternal circulation.